Baudhayana sutras: Baudhāyana Shrautasūtra

-His Śrauta sūtras related to performing Vedic sacrifices have followers in some Smārta brāhmaṇas (Iyers) and some Iyengars of Tamil Nadu, Yajurvedis or Namboothiris of Kerala, Gurukkal Brahmins (Aadi Saivas) and Kongu Vellalars.
+Baudhayana's Śrauta sūtras related to performing Vedic sacrifices have followers in some Smārta brāhmaṇas (Iyers) and some Iyengars of Tamil Nadu, Yajurvedis or Namboothiris of Kerala, Gurukkal Brahmins (Aadi Saivas) and Kongu Vellalars.
 The followers of this sūtra follow a different method and do 24 Tila-tarpaṇa, as Lord Krishna had done tarpaṇa on the day before amāvāsyā; they call themselves Baudhāyana Amavasya.

 Baudhāyana Dharmasūtra

 The Dharmasūtra of Baudhāyana like that of Apastamba also forms a part of the larger Kalpasutra.
 Likewise, it is composed of praśnas which literally means 'questions' or books.
 The structure of this Dharmasūtra is not very clear because it came down in an incomplete manner.
 Moreover, the text has undergone alterations in the form of additions and explanations over a period of time.
 The praśnas consist of the Srautasutra and other ritual treatises, the Sulvasutra which deals with vedic geometry, and the Grhyasutra which deals with domestic rituals.

 There are no commentaries on this Dharmasūtra with the exception of Govindasvāmin's Vivaraṇa.
 The date of the commentary is uncertain but according to Olivelle it is not very ancient.
 Also the commentary is inferior in comparison to that of Haradatta on Āpastamba and Gautama.

 This Dharmasūtra is divided into four books.
 Olivelle states that Book One and the first sixteen chapters of Book Two are the 'Proto-Baudhayana' even though this section has undergone alteration.
 Scholars like Bühler and Kane agree that the last two books of the Dharmasūtra are later additions.
 Chapter 17 and 18 in Book Two lays emphasis on various types of ascetics and acetic practices.

 The first book is primarily devoted to the student and deals in topics related to studentship.
 It also refers to social classes, the role of the king, marriage, and suspension of Vedic recitation.
 Book two refers to penances, inheritance, women, householder, orders of life, ancestral offerings.
 Book three refers to holy householders, forest hermit and penances.
 Book four primarily refers to the yogic practices and penances along with offenses regarding marriage.